Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 ### Lab Environment

-You will use your local Vagrant virtual machine for today's activities.
+You will use the Ubuntu VM inside your web lab for today's activities.
 Please note that instructors and students have different access credentials.

-  - Instructor access:
-    - Username: `instructor`
-    - Password: `instructor`

-  - Student access:
-    - Username:`sysadmin`
-    - Password: `cybersecurity`

 :warning: **Heads Up**: In the event of lab malfunctions, use a backup zip file containing this unit's student activity directories.